Channels part 1: The basics

 Figure 11.
 Just removed the Red channel from an RGB-coded file

 It's hard to see the logic here.
 Apparently, Photoshop converts to CMYK and then removes the first color component which happens to the Cyan.
 But there is no Black either.
-I'd say, when I remove the Red channel, I expect a blue-green image as a result, but instead I get something orange-red-magenta.
+I'd say, when I remove the Red channel, I expect a blue-green image as a result, but instead I get something orange-red.

 In CMYK, deleting a color channel is far more intuitive.
 Remove the Cyan, and only Magenta, Yellow and Black remain.